 How to hike Le Pouce Mountain?

-Keep walking straight ahead until you find two little paths.
-You can take both since they meet higher up where you’ll find a huge boulder on which is written “Na Pa Faire Nou Montagne Vine Zot Poubelle”.
+Keep walking straight ahead until you find two narrow paths.
+You can follow either since they merge further ahead where you’ll find a boulder on which is written “Na Pa Faire Nou Montagne Vine Zot Poubelle”.
 So please keep the mountain clean and avoid leaving any trash behind.

-From there, take the left and continue along the path sheltered by a canopy of trees.
+From there, turn left and continue along the path sheltered by a canopy of trees.
 You’ll eventually reach the first viewpoint after a huge boulder shaped like a chair.

 Related post: Complete guide to hiking Cascade 500 Pieds

-Another 10 minutes are required to reach the base of the “thumb” where you can relax on the large green field and enjoy the view.
+Another 10 minutes are required to reach the base of the “thumb” where you’ll find a large green field overlooking Pieter Both Mountain.

-To get to the summit of Le Pouce, make your way along the path behind the green field.
-This is the most challenging part as the trail is very steep and the wind won’t make the hike easy.
-And also make sure to watch out for falling rocks!
+To get to the summit of Le Pouce, make your way along the path beside the green field.
+This is the most challenging part as the trail is very uneven and steep.

-CLICK HERE TO BOOK A GUIDED HIKE OF LE POUCE
+CHECK PRICE FOR A GUIDED HIKE OF LE POUCE MOUNTAIN

 Depending on how fit you are, you’ll reach the summit in about 20 minutes.
-The top can accommodate only about 10-15 people and offers the most breathtaking 360-degree views over Pieter Both Mountain, Port Louis and Plaine Wilhems.
+The top can accommodate only about 10-15 people at a time and offers a breathtaking 360-degree view over Pieter Both Mountain, Port Louis and Plaine Wilhems.

 Related post: How to visit Le Souffleur: Mauritius’ most unique natural attraction